CUPA / Pollution Prevention

 As of January 1, 2008 Assembly Bill 1130 transferred the responsibility for the implementation, enforcement and administration of the Aboveground Petroleum Storage Act (APSA) from the State Water Resources Control Board to the CUPA.
 This law mandates a CUPA to conduct inspections of all facilities that store petroleum products in containers of 55-gallons or greater, including above ground tanks, with a total aggregate quantity of at least 1,320 gallons.
 This law requires all facilities that store an aggregate quantity of at least 1320 gallons of petroleum/petroleum products including waste oil to submit a storage statement to the CUPA on an annual basis and to prepare a Spill Prevention Control and Countermeasure (SPCC) plan and implement its provisions.

 The exception to this law applies to farms, nurseries, construction sites, or logging sites which are exempt from preparing a SPCC unless the tank is equal to or exceeds 20,000 gallons and the cumulative total capacity is more than 100,000 gallons.
 However, farms, nurseries, construction sites, or logging sites must conduct daily inspections of containers and tanks containing petroleum, allow the CUPA to inspect the facility, and install secondary containment if the CUPA deems necessary.
 These facilities are not exempt from federal requirements, only APSA.
 There are approximately 125 facilities that are inspected triennially.
-Please visit the State Water Resources Control Board website for more information on ASTs as well as Title 40 - Protection of Environment.
+Please visit the State Water Resources Control Board Opens a New Window. website for more information on ASTs as well as the USEPA's Opens a New Window.
+Title 40 - Protection of Environment.

 Hazardous Materials Business Plan (California Health and Safety Code Chapter 6.95)

 NCDEH Conducts regulatory oversight (review of plans and inspections) of all businesses including farms, federal agencies, state agencies, and local agencies that handle quantities of hazardous materials/ hazardous waste greater than or equal to 55 gallons of liquid, 500 pounds of solids, and 200 cubic feet of a compressed gas at any time.
 There are an estimated 1,250 facilities throughout Napa County that are subject to the regulatory requirements of this program that are inspected triennially.
-Please visit the California Emergency Management Agency website for additional information on Hazardous Materials Business Plans.
+Please visit the California Office of Emergency Services Opens a New Window. website for additional information on Hazardous Materials Business Plans.

 California Accidental Release Prevention Program (California Health and Safety Code Chapter 6.95)